Pregnant, Breastfeeding, and Vaccinated by Moderna

 The results were undeniable.
 As fatalities plummeted, the vaccines were proving to be effective.
 Of course, not everyone will see eye to eye, and that’s ok.
 We are not wrong to do what is right for us and our family.
 I don’t want this to be another reason for separation.
 I want it to bring us closer together and be able to hug again perhaps?
 Don’t take my word or reason.
 Do your research, speak to your healthcare professionals, those that you trust.
 If they recommend you to wait or abstain then it’s for your health and safety and no one else.

-I know there are family members who choose to do what’s right for them making it hard for the rest of the family.
+I know family members who choose to do what’s right for them making it hard for the rest of the family.
 I don’t think getting the vaccine while pregnant is monumental, but it is the world we are living in and a decision that will shape our world and our future.
 Writing this on a hot sunny summer’s day in London, I realize that I wouldn’t be here without the vaccine.
 Our grandparents have held their grandbaby as a newborn and we are not taking that for granted.
 All I can be is grateful that we have the choice to decide what is best for our health and our family.
 The opportunity is ours for the taking.

 *This article is written personally by Liv.
 If you find it insightful, please copy the link & share it with friends.
 Sharing is caring 💞